-This chapter introduces the core Python built-in types: int, float, bool, str, list, and tuple.
+This chapter introduces the core Python built-in types: int, float, bool, str, and list.
 We go over the built-in number operators and explain the difference between the number types int, float, and bool.
 We introduce the string (str) operators (we leave string methods for Chapter 4); we cover, in particular, the important indexing operator.
-For the list and tuple types, we introduce both their operators and methods.
+For the list type, we introduce both its operators and its methods.